 - Dana Point fishing charters are a great way to enjoy a leisurely day on the water.
 At GetMyBoat, we have both guided and bareboat fishing charters in Dana Point, outfitted with everything you need for a fun experience.
-Inshore is wonderful for fishing seabass, yellowtail, rockfish cod, bass, halibut, and more.
-During peak season, head offshore for tuna, mahi mahi, marlin, and shark fishing.
+Inshore is terrific for fishing seabass, yellowtail, rockfish cod, bass, halibut, and more.
+During peak season, head offshore for tuna, mahi-mahi, marlin, and shark fishing.

-- Book active experiences like eco-kayaking tours in Dana Point or stand up paddleboarding rentals and surfing lessons in nearby Laguna Beach.
-Chances are that you’ll have the opportunity to see wildlife up close and personal as you hang out near the Pacific Ocean and Capistrano Beach.
+- Book active experiences like eco-kayaking tours in Dana Point or stand up paddle boarding rentals and surfing lessons in nearby Laguna Beach.
+The chances are that you’ll have the opportunity to see wildlife up close and personal as you hang out near the Pacific Ocean and Capistrano Beach.